robegamesios/VRHapticGun/README.md

 3. The ebb i used was from a Recoil SR-12 rifle which uses 9V (6-AA batteries), so i used a step up boost converted to raise the voltage to 9V.
 4. I used the hitec cable to connect/disconnect the battery from the gun.
 So when i need to charge the battery, i can just disconnect it from the gun and connect it to the charger.
 5. I used the lower half of the pistol grip and attached a magnet.
 Doing this makes it easy to remove the pistol grip from the gun to mount the quest 2 controller, and then reattach it to the gun.
+6. I 3d printed a battery holder, a cover for the esp32 and clip to attach velcro to the gun grip.
+All these are optional though.
 # Firmware:
 Open ESP32-HLA-WIFI.ino file located in \Games\Half Life Alyx\Esp32\ESP32-HLA-WIFI and change the following: